NCIP/cadsr-freestyle-search/README.md

 The caDSR Freestyle Search engine performs weighted semantic searches on the content of Administered Items in the caDSR.
 Freestyle Search is packaged as an API and also includes a sample UI accessible from a web browser.

+The caDSR Freestyle Search is developed in Java and requires Apache Ant for building.

 The caDSR Freestyle Search is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.